-Ecology is proposing to update Chapter 173-201A Washington Administrative Code (WAC) to amend numeric criteria for total dissolved gas (TDG) in the Snake and Columbia rivers, amend specific sections of the rule to meet legal obligations in a 2018 Stipulated Order of Dismissal, and clarify the descriptions of marine water aquatic life use designations.
-The purpose of this draft Environmental Impact Statement (DEIS) is to evaluate the risks of adjusting the TDG criteria to allow dams on the Snake and Columbia rivers to further increase spill for juvenile fish passage.
-The other proposed rule changes, not including the TDG amendments, have been determined to not have a probable adverse impact on the environment.
+Ecology is updating Chapter 173-201A Washington Administrative Code (WAC) to amend numeric criteria for total dissolved gas (TDG) in the Snake and Columbia rivers, amend specific sections of the rule to meet legal obligations in a 2018 Stipulated Order of Dismissal, and clarify the descriptions of marine water aquatic life use designations.
+The purpose of this final Environmental Impact Statement (EIS) is to evaluate the risks of adjusting the TDG criteria to allow dams on the Snake and Columbia rivers to further increase spill for juvenile fish passage.
+The other rule changes, not including the TDG amendments, have been determined to not have a probable adverse impact on the environment.

-This DEIS evaluates the impacts of proposed amendments to WAC 173-201A-200(1)(f) TDG criteria to allow more water spill for the purpose of fish passage in the Snake and Columbia rivers.
-This proposed rule would allow hydropower facilities (including federal and Public Utility District projects) the opportunity to further increase spill to aid in fish passage during the spring spill season.
+This EIS evaluates the impacts of amendments to WAC 173-201A-200(1)(f) TDG criteria to allow more water spill for the purpose of fish passage in the Snake and Columbia rivers.
+This final rule will allow hydropower facilities (including federal and Public Utility District projects) the opportunity to further increase spill to aid in fish passage during the spring spill season.
 This allowance would require a submittal of a biological monitoring plan to Ecology for review and approval.